codingEzio/codingEzio.github.io/docs/hands-on/core-database.md

 # └── Quotes#P#p2024.ibd
 ```

-issues I've faced when *operating on an existing table* with complex relations
+- issues I've faced when *operating on an existing table* with complex relations

   > conclusion: not reading the docs long/carefully enough; should have done it in the design phase

 - Foreign keys are not yet supported in conjunction with partitioning
 - A PRIMARY KEY must include all columns in the table's partitioning function (prefixed columns are not considered).
 - ..

-**get sample data for a table**
+## Get Sample Data for a Table

 > The last line is the one you need to edit to match your table schema